Christ Child: Music

 Tàladh Chrìosda ("Christ Child Lullaby") is a Scottish carol from Moidart, Scotland.
 The Catholic priest Ranald Rankin, wrote the lyrics for Midnight Mass c.
 1855.
 He originally wrote 29 verses in Scottish Gaelic, but the popular English translation is limited to five.
 The melody, Cumha Mhic Arois ("Lament for Mac Àrois"), is from the Hebrides and was sung as a protective charm for the fisherman away at sea.
 The rhythm mirrors the rhythm of the surf.
 It is sung in the Hebrides at Midnight Mass on Christmas Eve.

 Archconfraternity of the Holy Infancy

 On 1636, a Discalced Carmelite nun, Venerable Margaret of the Blessed Sacrament, founded the Association of the Child Jesus in Beaune, France, in honour of the divine infancy.
 Later, the Bishop of Autun canonically established the Confraternity of the Holy Infancy.
 On 1639 a chapel was built in the Carmel of Beaune, dedicated to the Infant Jesus.
 Gaston Jean Baptiste de Renty donated a statue which came to be referred to the "Little King of Grace".
 He then introduced Jean-Jacques Olier, founder of the Sulpicians, to Sister Margaret.
 Olier then established the devotion to the Holy Infant at Saint-Sulpice, Paris.
 François Fénelon, who was then a priest at Saint-Sulpice, composed litanies of the Infant Jesus.
 Pope Alexander VII approved the Confraternity in January 1661; Pius IX made it an archconfraternity in 1855.

-Christ Child Society

-The Christ Child Society was founded in 1885 in Washington, D.C., by Mary Virginia Merrick, as a small relief organization to aid local underprivileged children.
-Additional chapters were started in other cities.